CaptainYouz/brainiac/README.md

-# brainiac
+# Brainiac
-Small node server using Express and socket.io to control GPIO of a Raspberry PI
+Small node server using Express and socket.io to control GPIO of a Raspberry PI through web socket